National School Boards Association sorry for 'language' in letter that likened parents to domestic terrorists

 In a letter to Garland, half of the eight members of the Commission on Civil Rights requested "specific examples" of "harassment, intimidation and threats of violence" which Garland claimed as evidence for the need for federal intervention in parent protests at schools.

-"Will the AG reverse?" asked Rep. Chip Roy, R-Texas, in a tweet Friday.
+"Will the AG reverse?" asked Rep. Chip Roy, R-Texas, in a tweet Friday reacting to the new NSBA letter.